rackerlabs/docs-dedicated-load-balancer-v3/docs/additional-resources.rst

 team
 for additional assistance.

-The `Rackspace How-To`_ offers information about Rackspace Cloud and Hybrid products and links to official Rackspace support channels, including How-To articles, phone, chat, and email resources.
+The `Rackspace website <http://support.rackspace.com>`_  offers information about Rackspace Cloud and Hybrid products and links to official Rackspace support channels, including How-To articles, phone, chat, and email resources.